EFSCOIN/Efscoin/README.md

 ### OS Boot Selector

 After multiple OSes have been installed, you can select which OS to boot through this selection window that is automatically displayed.
-NOOBS will remember your choice and boot this OS by default unless a different option has been selected within 10 seconds.
+EFSCOIN will remember your choice and boot this OS by default unless a different option has been selected within 10 seconds.

 Note that if only one OS is installed then the boot selector will not be displayed and the OS will be automatically booted.